JuliaClimate/MeshArrays.jl/docs/src/start.md

 ## Tutorial

-Examples below (1) generate a grid configuration, (2) seed a 2D field of random noise, (3) smooth out this field, and (4) plot subdomain arrays.
-Smoothing is done via a lateral diffusion equation through time to illustrate how `MeshArray` computes partial derivatives & transfers data between neighboring subdomains.
-Examples 2 & 3 illustrate grid configurations commonly used in global models.
+The sequence of examples in this tutorial is as follows :

+1. generate a grid configuration
+1. create a map of random noise
+1. apply diffusion (a transport process)
+1. plot results for each subdomain array

+These rely on grid configurations commonly used in global models (see [Earth Grids](@ref)).
+In step 3, the smoothing is based on integrating a lateral diffusion equation through time over the global domain.
+This illustrates how `MeshArrays.jl` computes partial derivatives between neighboring subdomains.

 ### 1. Doubly Periodic Domain

-Let's setup a doubly periodic domain with 16 subdomains that each contain 20 by 20 grid points.
+Let's setup a doubly periodic domain with 16 subdomains.
+Each one contains an array of 20 by 20 grid points.

 ```
 using MeshArrays; p=dirname(pathof(MeshArrays))